-Looks dorky right?
+Looks dorky, right?
 Yeah, sure it does, lol.
 This dorkiness is the exact reason why most budding engineers stay away from BIM.

 Ok, let’s get going.

 Let’s say, you won a multi-billion bingo, and you decide to build a luxury apartment.
 You have a lot of plans for how it should look like in the end.
-Starting from what color should the walls be to the minute details in the nuke and corner of your house.
+Starting from what colour should the walls be to the minute details in the nuke and corner of your house.

 You hire an engineer, and you explain your ideas and views, for which he nods his head.
-Then he comes up with loads of paper where lines are running in every possible direction and says this is how it’s going to be in the end.
+Then he comes up with loads of paper where lines are running in every possible direction and say this is how it’s going to be in the end.
 Don’t you think that’s more than enough for a man with no technical exposure to freak out?

 On the other hand, imagine if some engineer could come up to you with an intelligent model resembling the way how Iron man designs his stuff.
 Seems cool, isn’t it?

-That’s what a BIM engineer does; they are all Tony starks and the software packages like Revit, AutoCAD, NavisWorks, and so on combines to from Tony’s Jarvis.
+That’s what a BIM engineer does; they are all Tony Starks and the software packages like Revit, AutoCAD, NavisWorks, and so on combines to from Tony’s Jarvis.